-Starting off with "Not the Nine O'Clock News", Howard Goodall has provided music for a steady stream of TV shows of the anarchic humour variety.
-Many of them seemed to feature Rowan Atkinson too, with the four "Blackadder" series following closely behind.
-Probably at the time of the first series, no-one would have suspected that it would continue as it did.
-Goodall took the original theme song, and arranged in in different ways to suit the period in which each series was set, from Elizabethan through the Regency period to the trenches of WWI.
+Starting off with "Not the Nine O'Clock News" with the first of four "Blackadder" series starting shortly afterwards, Howard Goodall has provided music for a steady stream of TV shows of the anarchic humour variety.
+Goodall was at Oxford with Rowan Atkinson and Richard Curtis where they all participated in student revues, so it's not a surprise to see them later working together.
+Probably at the time of the first Blackadder series, no-one expected it to continue as it did.
+Goodall took the original theme song (which itself was expanded from the pilot version), and arranged it in different ways to send up the period in which each series was set, from Elizabethan through the Regency period to the trenches of WWI.
 Blackadder and Baldrick were reunited for a special written for the Millennium Dome so again we had the opportunity for another arrangement of the theme tune.
 Then there were numerous series of "Red Dwarf" (which has now moved to the "Dave" channel along with Goodall for Series X), not with Atkinson this time but with a similar sort of British humour.
 Then there were further series with Atkinson in the shape of "Mr. Bean" and "The Thin Blue Line".
 The theme for "Mr. Bean" is suitably strange to match the weird introductory segments, and "The Thin Blue Line" is a humorous send-up of the plodding antics of the boys and girls in blue (or black!).
 Bean went on to super-stardom in a movie of that name, and the Bond spoof "Johnny English" also featured Atkinson.
 Although mostly scored by Edward Shearmur, the theme was co-written with Goodall.

 When Howard Goodall is not writing TV themes and stage musicals, he also does much to promote music on the small screen.
 First he presented the non-fiction series "Choir Works" series which looked at styles of singing across the globe including Gospel choirs in the States, and singing traditions in Africa and Eastern Europe.
 A few years later he then presented "Big Bangs" which recounts the major events in the history of music which have shaped and accelerated its development.
 The story of these major turning points was expanded by Goodall in the book to accompany the series.
 He has also presented an edition of "The South Bank Show" looking at the state of music education in the UK today.
 In 2004 Goodall presented a television series called "Howard Goodall's 20th Century Greats" and the composers covered in the series include John Lennon and Paul McCartney, Cole Porter, Bernard Herrmann and Leonard Bernstein.